What makes a kid want to become an engineer?

 - Free Professional-Grade 3D CAD: Onshape offers a completely free version of its software with all the same functionality as the professional version – and it’s engineered to be easy to set up and get started.

-- Immediate Access: You and your students can go here and set up your free account in less than two minutes!
+- Immediate Access: You and your students can go here and set up your free account in less than 2 minutes!

 - Curriculum Guidance: Onshape is creating curriculum for teachers to use in their classrooms.
-A free Instructor Kit is available now.
-The kit contains videos, exercises, and quizzes – including an instructional video teaching you how to use the kit – and covers everything that first-time users need to know to learn CAD.
+We’ve created the course Intro to CAD, which is everything a teacher would need to get started teaching CAD.
+The five-unit course contains videos, exercises, and quizzes and covers everything that first-time users need to know to learn CAD.

 For Onshape, this is only the beginning of a long-term commitment to bring STEM curriculum to schools.

-Are you a teacher interested in bringing free full-cloud CAD to the classroom?
-Download the Onshape Curriculum today!
+Are you a teacher interested in bringing cloud-native CAD to the classroom?
+Learn more about Onshape for Education.